twks-cohort/five-lab-platform-servicemesh/README.md

 # lab-platform-servicemesh

-NOTE: not yet tested on twdps aws account

 Starting point for istio servicemesh.

-- Deploys Istio using istioctl deploy with manifest overlay
+- Deploys Istio using istio operator with a manifest overlay
 - - distroless images
-- - meshConfig.accessLogFile: "/dev/stdout"
+- - json logging by default
-- - meshConfig.accessLogEncoding: "JSON"
+- - tracing enabled
 - - ingressgateway enabled
 - - prometheus, grafana, jaeger, kiali have quickstart installs, not production ready, only proxy access